Climate Change, Sustainable Development and the Green Economy

 Quick Links to content on this page:

-The Earth is getting hotter and the climate is changing primarily due to human activities – such as burning of fossil fuels, deforestation, changing the natural use of land, industrial processes and unsustainable agriculture - that emit planet-warming gasses, referred to as greenhouse gases. .
+The Earth is getting hotter and the climate is changing primarily due to human activities – such as burning of fossil fuels, deforestation, industrial processes and unsustainable agriculture - that emit planet-warming gasses, referred to as greenhouse gases. .
 The heating effect of the planet is referred to as global warming, which in turn causes climate change.

 Watch this 80 second video from the Australian NGO the Climate Council for a brief explanation on how Greenhouse Gases change the climate and heat the planet.